-- in an emergency take the action necessary to help the child (including calling 999) - report your concern as soon as possible to the DSL, this takes priority over all other activity for school staff. - do not start your own investigation - share information on a need-to-know basis only do not discuss the issue with colleagues, friends or family - complete a record of concern using CPOMs.
+- in an emergency take the action necessary to help the child (including calling 999) - report your concern immediately to the DSL, this takes priority over all other activity for school staff.
+If the DSL is unavailable or off-site then report immediately to a DDSL. - do not start your own investigation - share information on a need-to-know basis only do not discuss the issue with colleagues, friends or family - complete an incident record using CPOMs.
 Recordings must be a clear, precise, factual account of the observation.
 If CPOMS is not accessible then a member of the Senior Leadership Team should be contacted as a matter of urgency. - seek support for yourself if you are distressed.

-17. EARLY HELP
+16. EARLY HELP

 All staff are trained and prepared to identify children who may benefit from Early Help, which is providing support as soon as a problem emerges at any point in a child's life.
+This can be support provided through school's internal pastoral system and resources and/or Local Authority services and other external agencies.

 The Tower Hamlets Early Help Strategy recognises the important role schools have in identifying children and families who are at risk of poor outcomes without early intervention.